Social Democrat Hunchakian Party: Activities in the Ottoman Empire

+In 1897, Armenian fedayi, inspired in part by the ideological principles of the Social Democrat Hunchakian Party, participated in the Khanasor Expedition, a retaliatory operation against the Mazrik Kurdish tribe following the massacre of Armenian refugees after the Van Resistance of 1896.
+Although operationally led by the Armenian Revolutionary Federation, the raid reflected the broader milieu of Armenian revolutionary activism, in which Hunchakian discourse emphasized collective organization, political consciousness, and resistance to structural violence following the Hamidian massacres (1894–1896).
+Contemporary accounts indicate that the expedition targeted armed combatants while sparing women and children, establishing it as a morally bounded act of self-defence.
+In the long term, such actions reinforced the Hunchakian belief that social and national emancipation required organized mobilization, ideological clarity, and disciplined resistance, contributing to the enduring framework of Armenian revolutionary thought.

 On 27 July 1890, Hunchakian activists Harutiun Jangülian, Mihran Damadian, and Hambartsum Boyajian headed Kum Kapu Affray in Constantinople, which demanded the implementation of reforms in the Western Armenian provinces.

 In the early 1890s, frequent clashes between the Armenian inhabitants of Sason and the Ottoman forces took place because of Sassontsis' refusal to pay retroactive taxes to the Ottoman government.